-There are two different types of table saws: Portable and Stationary.
+There are the six types of table saws:

 I’ll try and be to the point as possible to help you understand the differences.
 There’s no point getting too technical for now.

 If you’ve just landed on this site before reading my table saw guide, be sure to read this first.

 So first up, portable types of table saws…

 There are three portable saws: benchtop, compact, and jobsite table saws.